Felicity Smoak (Arrowverse): Print media

 She is also one of the protagonists of the tie-in novels published for the series.
 Arrow: Vengeance, written by Oscar Balderrama and Lauren Certo was published in 2016, the same year as The Flash: The Haunting of Barry Allen written by Susan and Clay Griffith, with its sequel Arrow: A Generation of Vipers from the same authors published in 2017.
 Later in 2017, Arrow: Fatal Legacies, co-authored by Marc Guggenheim and James R. Tuck was published, a novel which bridged the gap between the season five finale and the season six premiere of Arrow.
 Felicity also features in Barry Lyga's Crossover Crisis trilogy.
 Published by Abrams Books, the series is aimed at middle-grade readers, and is set on an alternate earth.
 The first novel, The Flash: Green Arrow's Perfect Shot, was published in 2019, followed by The Flash: Supergirl's Sacrifice in May 2020 with The Flash: Legends of Forever published in March 2021.

 The character also features in the two published companion guides to the Arrow, both written by Nick Aires and published by Titan Books.
 Arrow: Heroes and Villains, published in 2015, profiles characters featured in the series in seasons one and two.
 Arrow: Oliver Queen's Dossier, published in 2016, is presented as a series of documents compiled by Felicity and Oliver, including classified government documents, weapon schematics, news reports, police records and profiles of both their allies and foes.

-While the original Felicity Smoak featured in The Fury of Firestorm comics, in 2014 DC Comics introduced a new version in the New 52 Green Arrow comics.
-Introduced in Green Arrow #35, the character was loosely based on Arrow's version, and physically resembled Rickards.
-Similarly, a younger version of the character, again resembling Rickards, was introduced by Marguerite Bennett in her DC Comics Bombshells and Bombshells:United comics run, set in an alternate history.
+In 2014, the comics version of Felicity Smoak was reintroduced in the series Green Arrow, part of the New 52.
+Introduced in Green Arrow #35, this version of the character is loosely based on Arrow's version and resembles Rickards's portrayal.
+A younger version of the character, again resembling Rickards, was introduced by Marguerite Bennett in her DC Comics Bombshells and Bombshells United comics run, set in an alternate history.